"Morning, Noo Hyung."

 Sunoo shook his head and turned to face his beautiful Hyung, his head resting against the wooden post of the gazebo as he watched Heeseung rummage through the bag of snacks.
 “What are you looking for Heeseungie Hyung?” he asked, his voice taking on a cuter tone as he leaned over to peek into the bag.

-“Something that’s not mint choco,” The older spoke with a cheeky smile, fingers pulling the lollipop out of his lips, the candy leaving them with a pop, leaving him with red-stained lips.
+“Something else that’s not mint choco,” The older spoke with a cheeky smile, fingers pulling the lollipop out of his lips, the candy leaving them with a pop, leaving him with red-stained lips.
 Sunoo couldn’t help but flush at how pretty Heeseung looked, sinking his teeth into his bottom lip as he looked away again.

 “Okay, I might murder you for your mint choco slander instead,” Sunoo grumbled with a pout, his eyes trained on the floor.